stephenajulu/ajulusthoughts.com/content/post/how-to-build-wealth-in-your-teens-and-20s.md

 * Golang
 * Web Development

+### 9. Start a retirement fund

+I know, I know, you are in your teens and twenties, you think you are still young.
+But trust me, if you want to build wealth, start a retirement fund.
+Try Roth IRA, 401k, you could also ask your bank if they offer retirement accounts or go with your country's retirement fund.
+But make sure you get the most bang for your buck.
+Requirements for a good retirement fund: 1.
+The company is regulated and was founded 10 years ago or later 2.
+The rates are very good(you'll need to research multiple funds to know if the rate of the one you choose is great) 3.
+Can be hooked up to your bank of choice, employer and supports manual payments(not primary) - Basically, you need to have an automatic payment system in place where money is automatically deposited into the funds but allows you to top up.

+### 10. Stop gambling

+Gambling is a bad habit and could cost you everything.

+### 11. Take responsibility for your life and finances

 That's the end of this post.

 To all who take the initiative to put the above into action, "**Greatness is coming!**".

 More ways will be explained in my ebook: "How to Invest and Build Wealth".
 I still don't have a date but my newsletter subscribers will be among the first to be notified together with a 50% coupon code.

 Subscribe to my newsletter down below.